-Where to Buy Tamales in Orange County for Christmas, 2013 Edition
+Where to Buy Tamales in Orange County for the Holidays, 2014 Edition

 This is hilarious.
 Every year around this time, I get asked where to buy the best tamales in Orange County.

 Really, the answers rarely change.
 Below is the article on the subject I did last year, which itself is mostly a retread of a story I did back in 2007.
 This time around, a shout-out to the awesome tamales de calabaza over at Taco Maria, as well.
 And don't bother with El Toro Meat Market's grease pools of masa.
 Anyhoo, enjoy the recap!
 And, yes, Virginia: Mexis eat tamales for Thanksgiving, too!